Tigers in India

+Tigers in India constituted more than 75% of the global tiger population as of 2025.
+India operates 58 tiger reserves.
+Tigers are the national animal there.

-India is one of the founding members of the intergovernmental platform of Tiger Range Countries – Global Tiger Forum headquartered in New Delhi.
-With a global share of 17% human population and 18% livestock population within 2.4% land area of the world, India has conserved the single largest population of free ranging wild tigers in the world, effectively trying to reverse a century of decline.
-Several initiatives in the form of amendments to the Wildlife Protection Act, creating the "National Tiger Conservation Authority", delineating inviolate Core Areas in Tiger Reserves and incentivised voluntary relocation program, among many others have been critical in securing the survival of key tiger populations, the biodiversity, and the ecosystem services of the forests they inhabit.
-The Project Tiger Division under Ministry of Environment, Forest and Climate Change is dedicated for conservation efforts in a scientific way using advanced technological tools.
-The Government of India increased the budget allocation for tiger conservation from INR 185 crore in 2014 to INR 300 crore in 2022..
-India is committed to secure the livelihoods of its citizens while simultaneously minimizing its impact on its wildlife conservation goals.
-In 2022, 54th tiger reserve in India was declared in Ranipur Wildlife Sanctuary, Uttar Pradesh, it being the State's fourth tiger reserve.
+India is one of the founding members of the intergovernmental platform of Tiger Range Countries – Global Tiger Forum.
+With a global share of 17% of the human population and 18% of the livestock population inhabiting 2.4% of the world's land, India has conserved the world's largest population of free range wild tigers, combatting a century of decline.
+Initiatives in the form of amendments to the Wildlife Protection Act created the "National Tiger Conservation Authority", delineated Core Areas in Tiger Reserves and incentivised voluntary relocation programs, among many that are critical in protecting tiger populations, biodiversity, and ecosystem services of their inhabitat.

+The Project Tiger Division under Ministry of Environment, Forest and Climate Change is dedicated to conservation efforts.
+In 2022, the 54th tiger reserve in India was declared in Ranipur Wildlife Sanctuary, in the Indian state of Uttar Pradesh, the state's fourth tiger reserve.
-Tigers are present in different landscapes across the country.
-Some landscapes have rich and viable population with adequate habitat and abundance of prey.
-Then are some landscapes which are prone to human interference but have potential to support improved tiger population.
-Unfortunately, there are some habitats where once thriving tiger population has now disappeared.
-As of 2020, it is estimated that nearly 30% of tiger population in India is present outside the Tiger Reserves.
-While other tiger range countries with relatively more economic prosperity have failed to protect this endangered species, India has lived up to its global commitment for tiger conservation and achieved the target of doubling its population (TX2) ahead of the set time-frame.
-Despite all the odds ranging from population stress to the demands of development and livelihoods, India has successfully managed to achieve the fine balance between modernization and conservation owing to the people's traditional, cultural and religious tolerance to all forms of life that cohabit with them.

-Tiger occupancy increased by 30% between 2006 and 2018 to about 138200 km2, mainly by improving anti-poaching control, extension of protected areas, fostering coexistence in multi-use areas, and economic incentives to local people.
+Tigers are present in multiple Indian landscapes.
+Some have a rich and viable population with adequate habitat.
+Others are prone to human interference, but retain the potential to support their tiger population.
+Still other habitats with a once thriving tiger population later disappeared.
+As of 2020, it waas estimated that nearly 30% of the tiger population lives outside the Tiger Reserves.
+India achieved its target of doubling its population (TX2) ahead of its committed time-frame.
+Tiger habitat increased by 30% between 2006 and 2018 to about 138200 km2, mainly by controlling poaching, extending protected areas, fostering coexistence in multi-use areas, and offering economic incentives to local people.